I’ve made this vegan calzone recipe so much across the years it’s memorized. Like samosas and pakoras, calzones are the bomb. 😋

 - Return the dough to the floured board and knead again, adding flour to absorb the stickiness.

-- I personally repeat the first step a second time and let it rise again, but you can also jump forward to the next steps if you’re in a hurry (or purchase premade dough).
+- I personally repeat the first step a second time and let it rise again, but you can also jump forward to the next steps if you’re in a hurry (or use premade dough).

 - Preheat oven to 375.